fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/Franka.rst

 and can be customized and shared with a community.
 Some apps are payed, limiting this overview to the default available functionality.

+* Linear Cartesian motions
+   **Cartesian Motion**

-* **Cartesian Motion**: Move linearly along a list of points, allowing to set blending, velocity and acceleration.
+   * Move linearly along a list of points, allowing to set blending, velocity and acceleration.

+* Additional
+   **Relative Motion**

-* **Relative Motion**: Move relative to the current pose in a direction specified as vector.
+   * Move relative to the current pose in a direction specified as vector.

+   **Line**

-* **Line**: Move along a line with specified velocity for a certain duration.
+   * Move along a line with specified velocity for a certain duration.
 The direction vector is taught with two points.

+   **Lissajous Figures**

-* **Lissajous Figures**: Realize lissajous figures in a plane.
+   * Realize lissajous figures in a plane.
 Allows to specify motion and amplitude in both directions.

+   **Spiral**

-* **Spiral**: Move in a spiral pattern in a plane.
+   * Move in a spiral pattern in a plane.
 Provides configuration parameters, such as duration, width, etc.

-The second way to realize Cartesian trajectories is over the Franka Control Interface (FCI) (Research) that provides full control of the robot in form of motion executors
+The second way to realize Cartesian trajectories is directly over the Franka Control Interface (FCI) (Research) that provides full control of the robot in form of motion executors